angus-mackenzie/ASD-Notes/ASD10.md

 |`ProductSpecification`|Knows product price|

 ### Creator
-* Problem: Who should be responsible for creating a new instance of some class?
+* **Problem**: Who should be responsible for creating a new instance of some class?
-* Solution: Assign class C the responsibility to create an instance of class X if one or more of the following is true:
+* **Solution**: Assign class C the responsibility to create an instance of class X if one or more of the following is true:
     * C aggregates X objects
     * C contains X objects
     * C records instances of X objects